Ballyhide: Landmarks

+the family emigrated to England at the time of the Irish civil war.
+Many attemps to sell the building on for use such as college accommodation failed.
+A small fire was started by a couple of adventurous youths but little damage was done and the owner was compensated by the county council.
+During World War II the building was dismantled and the timber, slates, lead etc. were sold as salvage, leaving only the stone shell as it exists today.
+Up 1955, access to the top of the ruin was possible by way of the stone service stairs.
+As children we walked around the top of the walls which from memory must have been a meter wide.

-Ballyhide's location on the banks of the Barrow makes it a common fishing spot.
-In particular, the stretch of river where the small canal rejoins the Barrow, locally as Lanigans Lock, is known for trout fishing and was a swimming spot although Laois County Council have posted signs warning of the dangers of swimming in the water here.
+Ballyhide is located on the banks of the River Barrow, and a stretch of river where the small canal rejoins the Barrow, locally known as Lanigans Lock, is used for trout fishing.
+While also previously used as a swimming spot, Laois County Council have posted signs warning of the dangers of swimming in the water at this point.
 A walkway known as the Barrow track runs from Milford, downriver of Ballyhide through this area and into Carlow town.

 Sport

 There are two Gaelic football clubs in the area, Graiguecullen GAA and Killeshin GAA.
-Some Ballyhide people also use the sports facilities in or around Carlow town such as the Carlow Lawn Tennis Club or Carlow Golf Club or play soccer with Killeshin or with Graiguecullen based clubs St Patricks Boys FC or St Fiaccs FC.
+Some Ballyhide residents play soccer (association football) with Killeshin or with Graiguecullen-based clubs like St Patricks Boys FC or St Fiaccs FC.

 Education

 The local primary schools include Scoil Chomhgáin Naofa, Killeshin and St Fiaccs National School, Graiguecullen.
-Children may go on to study at second level in any of Carlows second level schools such as St Leo's College, Carlow for girls, the Christian Brothers Academy for boys or mixed schools such as Carlow Vocational School, Gaelcholáiste Ceatharlach or Presentation College.
-Boys may also choose to attend St. Mary's Knockbeg College.
+Secondary schools in the area include St Leo's College, Carlow for girls, the Christian Brothers Academy for boys or mixed schools such as Carlow Vocational School, Gaelcholáiste Ceatharlach or Presentation College.